 - The Family and Friends Railcard entitles four adults and four children under 16 to gain discounts from the same card.
 It costs £30 for one year or £70 for three years, and gives one-third off the total fare.
 Note that children aged 5-15 years old can always travel in the UK on a child’s ticket, saving 60% on all journeys.
 When the young people named on the card turn sixteen they can no longer travel with the Friends and Family Railcard discount.
 However, they can then apply for a Young Person’s Railcard.
 It is also worth remembering, however, that once one of the young people in your family or group turns eighteen, he/she can be the designated adult on a Friends and Family Railcard, if travelling with younger children.

-- For young people, aged 16-25, the Young Person’s Railcard is a three-year railcard available to buy online for £70 for three years or for £30 a year.
+- For young people, aged 16-25, the 16-25 Railcard is a three-year railcard available to buy online for £70 for three years or for £30 a year.
 It also offers one-third off rail fares and, according to National Rail, an average traveller saves up to £200 per year.

-- The UK government is set to extend this in the form of a new card for those aged 26-30 year olds.
-This new railcard is currently on trial and is set to launch fully before the end of 2018.
-Like most UK railcards, it will cost £30 a year and provide a discount of one-third off normal fares, The card will cost £30 a year.
+- The UK government has extended this in the form of a new card for those aged 26-30 year olds.
+This new railcard launched fully on 2 January 2019.
+Like most UK railcards, it costs £30 a year and provides a discount of one-third off normal fares.

 - The Senior Railcard, for those over 60 years old, entitles travellers to exactly the same discount as the Young Person’s Railcard.